 Your routine for the three days is similar to the riders, but instead of riding, you have a glorious time discovering the hidden secrets and delicacies in the town and surrounding countryside.
 After breakfast, your adventure begins with the morning's activities and entertainment.

-If you're not interested in the specific tour of the day, you can do your own thing or opt to take your own transport out on the course and cheer them on etc. We will give you the GPS track to follow and direct you to the best vantage points.
+If you're not interested in the specific tour of the day, you can do your own thing or opt to take your own transport out on the route and cheer them on etc. We will give you the GPS track to follow and direct you to the best vantage points.

-If you're not interested in the specific tour of the day, you can do your own thing or opt to take your own transport out on the course and cheer them on etc. We will give you the GPS track to follow and direct you to the best vantage points.
+If you're not interested in the specific tour of the day, you can do your own thing or opt to take your own transport out on the route and cheer them on etc. We will give you the GPS track to follow and direct you to the best vantage points.

 Whatever you decide, there is plenty to do in and around Prince Albert.